hclayton1095/DScapstone/slides.md

 ![Sentiment Distribution](images/sentiment_analysis.png)

 ---

-### Sentiment Analysis Class Distributions (Interpretation)
+#### Sentiment Analysis Class Distributions Interpretation
 - Manual labels show roughly 39% positive, 44% neutral, and 17% negative tweets.
 - VADER most closely matches the manual distribution across all three classes (positive, neutral, and negative).
 - finVADER shifts more tweets into the neutral class and underestimates both positive and negative sentiment.
 - finBERT is highly conservative, predicting an overwhelming majority of tweets as neutral and very few as positive or negative.

+---

+#### Sentiment Analysis Class Distributions Interpretation (Continued)

-- Overall, VADER best replicates the manual sentiment proportions, while finBERT is much more neutral-heavy.
+- Overall, VADER was chosen for the final model as it most closely aligns with the distribution of manual sentiment analysis.

 ---